andrijdemianczuk/nursing_callout/README.md

 If you need help getting this repo into your managed Databricks environment, please refer to [these docs](https://docs.databricks.com/repos/index.html):

+**A Unity Catalog enabled workspace is required**

 ## Python Quickstart
+Deploying the python-based workflows is a fairly straightforward process.
+You can deploy either or both the workflow and DLT pipeline.
+The former takes a more traditional ETL stance, leveraging data being committed to bespoke delta tables.
+The DLT pipeline however works in terms of materializations which are then conceptualized as delta artifacts that can be directly interfaced with.

+### Deploying the Python Workflow
+1. Clone this repository into your Databricks Workspace if not already done.
+2.

 ## SQL Quickstart